44 East Cordova St at Columbia

-It is operated by the Vancouver Aboriginal Community Policing Centre, while the City continues to work with partners to create a permanent Indigenous healing and wellness centre.
+It is operated by the Indian Residential School Survivors Society, while the City continues to work with partners to create a permanent Indigenous healing and wellness centre.

 The centre is located on the traditional unceded territory of the Coast Salish people, the ancestral home of the Musqueam, Squamish, and Tsleil-Waututh Nations.

 The Saa’ust Centre offers services and supports to families and survivors of MMIWG.
 It is an LGBTQ2S safe space and respects an individual’s family of the heart.